Waleed2660/springboot-learning-kit/tasks/Task_2.md

 The order status is another critical part of any order processing application.
 If you inspect the [OrderItemService](../src/main/java/com/springboot/learning/kit/service/OrderItemService.java) class, you'll see that it uses a transformer to convert `OrderItemRequest` (DTO) into `OrderItem` (Entity) object.
-While doing so, we're setting the `status` field to `PROCESSING` by default.
+While doing so, we're setting the `status` field to `PROCESSING` by default for all newly placed orders.
 We'll use this field to keep track of order status and update the status as we receive updates from upstream services.

 For now, you'll implement a new API to retrieve the order status from the Database.
 Treat this task as an actual